-Gintama gets serious later on, and while its main character Gintoki is a lovable dope, he's a complete badass as well.
-It's a well-balanced series that is chock-full of sidesplitting as well as action-packed panels, but it has relatable characters and moments that will connect with you on a deeper level too.
+Gintama gets much more serious later on, and while its main character Gintoki is a lovable dope, he’s also a complete badass.
+For me, the manga strikes a perfect balance between laugh-out-loud moments and action-packed sequences, all while providing relatable characters and moments that will connect with you on a deeper level too.

 My Roommate is a Cat by Minatsuki & Asu Futatsuya